erkaiyublog/erkaiyublog.github.io/_posts/2025-04-19-symbolic-execution-collection.md

 3. **Function Summaries**: Calysto static checker is an example of using the call graph to construct a symbolic representation of effects on each function.
 4. **Program Analysis and Optimization**: The developments in programming languages realm could be beneficial to symbolic execution.
 Some examples are loop coalescing, loop unfolding, program synthesis.
 5. **Symbolic Computation**: Only Z3 and SMT-RAT can reason about non-linear real and integer arithmetic.
 The developments in symbolic computation can be used to help SMT solvers.
 SC^2 is an interesting project aiming to bridge the gap between symbolic computation and satisfiability checking.

+# Notes

+For a graduate-level course I took in Spring 2025 at UIUC, I wrote a very preliminary review of some papers on this topic.
+I include that paper review here for future reference. [pdf](/pdfs/erkaiyu2.pdf)